 - My own product, Crowdfunded, gives you data on crowdfunding campaigns to help you find successful product categories, combined with data on campaign performance.
-So does BiggerCake and TheCrowdDataCenter.
+So does TheCrowdDataCenter.

 - And finally, Capterra gives you data on all kind of software products, including quantitative ratings and qualitative user feedback.